 Negotiating Azure Commitments in Your Microsoft EA

 Azure infrastructure costs can represent a significant portion of an Enterprise Agreement.
 Negotiating the right Azure consumption commitment (a Monetary Azure Consumption Commitment, or MACC) is critical to avoid overpaying or under-committing.
+For the broader negotiation context, see our EA negotiation overview.

 This article explains how Azure commitments work, how to create realistic forecasts, and tactics for challenging aggressive baselines.